wuxxin/infra-shared/docs/scripts.md

 ## `from_git.sh`

-This script is used to clone and update a git repository.
+Clone and update a git repository.
 It can also be used to bootstrap a new system by creating a new user, installing the necessary packages, and setting up the git repository.

 Usage: